Skip to main content

 When developing with ClassCAD, you have two powerful APIs at your disposal:

-- The Solid API β ideal for direct solid modeling or defining custom feature logic.
+• The Solid API – ideal for direct solid modelling or defining custom feature logic.

-The Part API follows a history-based modeling approach, similar to how parametric CAD systems work.
+The Part API follows a history-based modelling approach, similar to how parametric CAD systems work.

 id: flange,